© Ed Seykota, 2003 - 2009 ... Write for permission to reprint.

 better than the TC = 19 seconds model

-I feel that understanding delays is important as they determine much of the dynamic behavior of systems.
+I feel that understanding delays is important as they determine much of the dynamic behaviour of systems.
 Some examples of delays include delays in personal circumstances such as the time it takes to reduce weight and achieve ideal weight.
 Your weight level does not decrease the moment you decrease you caloric intake rate.
 It takes time.
 Another example is the time it takes to improve one’s reputation.
 It takes time for the reputation level to respond to a change in the rate of doing good deeds.
 See examples of models below.

 Other insights I have during my process include: